lammps/lammps/doc/src/Tools.rst

 <https://www.flatpak.org/>`_ and then install it locally with the
 *flatpak* command: ``flatpak install --user LAMMPS-Linux-x86_64-GUI-<version>.flatpak`` and run it with ``flatpak run org.lammps.lammps-gui``.
-The flatpak version should also appear in the applications menu of standard desktop environments.
+The flatpak bundle also includes the command line version of LAMMPS and some LAMMPS tools like msi2lmp.
+The can be launched by using the ``--command`` flag.
+For example to run LAMMPS directly on the ``in.lj`` benchmark input you would type in the ``bench`` folder: ``flatpak run --command=lmp -in in.lj`` The flatpak version should also appear in the applications menu of standard desktop environments.
 The LAMMPS-GUI executable is called ``lammps-gui`` and either takes no arguments or attempts to load the first argument as LAMMPS input file.

 .. _lammps_gui_compilation: